utacarpentries/utacarpentries.github.io/_pages/community.md

 * Teaching experience
 * Formal training in evidence-based and inclusive teaching practices
-* Collaborative project experiance
+* Collaborative project experience

 ## Connections beyond UTA

-The Carpentries are an international organization and participating in the UTA Carpentries can help give you the experiance and confidence you need to participate in:
+The Carpentries are an international organization and participating in the UTA Carpentries can help give you the experience and confidence you need to participate in:

 * [International conferences](https://www.carpentrycon.org/) on community and